Nohamika/Nohamika.github.io/index.md

 lastly I will plot the time seires of the COVID-19 spread by the days of each country and color it by the cluster:

 ![/master/time_series_plot.png](https://raw.githubusercontent.com/Nohamika/Nohamika.github.io/master/time_series_plot.png)

+# Step 3: predicting the country's cluster by its data